Single diffractive hard exclusive processes for the study of generalized parton distributions: Discussion

-Only having moment-type sensitivity is far from enough, even with next-to-leading-order hard coefficients and evolution effects included~\cite{Bertone:2021yyz}.
+Only having moment-type sensitivity is far from enough, even with next-to-leading-order hard coefficients and evolution effects included~\cite{Bertone:2021yyz}, as also confirmed in practical fits of GPDs~\cite{Diehl:2004cx, Hashamipour:2020kip, Hashamipour:2021kes, Guo:2022upw}.
 Given the complicated functional dependence of the GPD on $x$ plus its entanglement with $\xi$ and $t$ variables, one should have as much enhanced sensitivity as possible while having as many independent moment constraints.
-Among the processes that have been studied in the literature, only the DDVCS~\cite{Guidal:2002kt}, photoproduction of photon-meson pair~\cite{Boussarie:2016qop, Duplancic:2018bum}, and meson-production of diphoton~\cite{Qiu:2022bpq} processes are type-II processes, and all the other processes~\cite{Ji:1996nm, Radyushkin:1997ki, Brodsky:1994kf, Frankfurt:1995jw, Berger:2001xd, Berger:2001zn, Pedrak:2017cpp} belong to type-I.
+Among the processes that have been studied in the literature, only the DDVCS~\cite{Guidal:2002kt}, photoproduction of photon-meson pair~\cite{Boussarie:2016qop, Duplancic:2018bum}, and meson-production of diphoton~\cite{Qiu:2022bpq} processes are type-II processes, and all the other processes~\cite{Ji:1996nm, Radyushkin:1997ki, Brodsky:1994kf, Frankfurt:1995jw, Berger:2001xd, Berger:2001zn, Pedrak:2017cpp} belong to type I.

 A careful examination of the denominator structure of the leading-order hard part of the partonic scattering can help understand and identify the difference in the $x$-sensitivity from these two types of processes.
 The type-I processes have one common feature that every internal propagator can be made to have one end connect to two on-shell massless external lines, whether the external line is an amputated parton line or a real massless particle.
 Take the photoproduction of diphoton process, with one of its hard scattering diagrams in \fig{fig:hard}(a), as an example, the propagator of momentum $l_1$ is connected to an amputated parton line of on-shell momentum $k=(x+\xi)\hat{P}$ and the incoming photon line of momentum $p_2$, while the propagator of momentum $l_2$ is connected to an amputated parton line of momentum $k'=(x-\xi)\hat{P}$ and the outgoing photon line of momentum $q_2$.
-In the CM frame of the hard exclusive collision as defined in \fig{fig:frame}, we have
+In the c.m. frame of the hard exclusive collision as defined in \fig{fig:frame}, we have

 and the final-state momenta $q_1$ and $q_2$, which define the hard scale $q_T$,